Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Discussion

-\textbf{Plausibility of Unsupervised Data Generation:} The generation of unseen target data requires unsupervised data generation.
+\textbf{Plausibility of Unsupervised Data Generation and Validity of the Underlying Hypothesis:} The generation of unseen target data requires unsupervised data generation.
 The plausibility of the target data is not imposed while training the generative model and therefore, cannot be guaranteed.
-Therefore, it is required to evaluate how realistic the target data generated by \textit{FaultSignatureGAN} is.
-Moreover, it is required to evaluate, to which extent can it be used as a surrogate of real target data?
+Therefore, it is required to evaluate how realistic the target data generated by \textit{FaultSignatureGAN} is; to which extent it can be used as a surrogate of real target data.
 The data visualization (see \secref{sec:visual}) shows that the generated data represents real target data well.
 In particular, it represents the target fault data substantially better compared to the source data.
-This finding is also supported by the findings in the DA experiments (both \textit{Partial} and \textit{OpenSet\&Partial}) where \textit{FaultSignatureGAN} consistently outperforms the \textbf{Baseline} method.
-This supports the assumption that domain-invariant fault signatures can be extracted by \textit{FaultSignatureGAN} given only one source domain and that the disentanglement of domain specific and fault specific variations was successful.
-Further, the DA experiments show that the generative process succeeds in preserving the semantic meaning of the generated data.
+This finding is also supported by the findings in the DA experiments (both \textit{Partial} and \textit{Open-Partial}) where \textit{FaultSignatureGAN} consistently outperforms the \textbf{Baseline} method.
+This supports the validity of the underlying hypothesis.
+We can draw the following conclusions: (1) \eqref{eq:source} serves as a good approximation of real fault data, (2) the disentanglement of domain-specific and fault-specific characteristics was successful and (3) that domain-invariant fault signatures can be extracted by \textit{FaultSignatureGAN} given only one source domain.
+However, our assumption about the structure of domain-specific and fault-specific components composing real fault data as defined in \eqref{eq:source} could be extended and further refined in future work, in particular, the assumption that the operating conditions impact the fault-specific components linearly.
+Moreover, the DA experiments show that the generative process succeeds in preserving the semantic meaning of the generated data.
 If this would not be the case, the generated data would introduce label noise to the training data and, quite likely, result in a performance drop in the target domain.